Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Methods

-Table \ref{parameters} lists the nominal parameter values.
-Calculations of the initial conditions for the states are given in \ref{appendix:a}.
-The model is solved using the Fortran implementation of the stiff DDE solver RADAR5 \cite{Guglielmi2001} with relative and absolute tolerances of $10^{-8}$.
-The time-varying $H$ model output was interpolated at the discretized time points from the heart rate data.
-As described in \ref{appendix:a}, the model was fitted to the heart rate data by estimating a parameter subset that minimizes the least squares error between the model output and the data.
+Initial condition calculations are in \ref{appendix:ICs}.
+The model is solved using the stiff DDE solver RADAR5 \cite{Guglielmi2001} with relative and absolute tolerances of $10^{-8}$.
+As described in \ref{appendix:subsetselection}, $H$ was fitted to the heart rate data by estimating a parameter subset ($\hat{\theta}$, equation \eqref{thetahat}) that minimizes the least squares error ($J$, equation \eqref{J}) between the model output and the data.
+The GSA and parameter estimation are performed on the logarithm of the parameters.
+We assume that the logarithm of each parameter is uniformly distributed between the logarithm of their respective parameter ranges, given in Table \ref{parameters}.
+The data and run-time environment can be found in \cite{Randall2020_code}.

 Upper and lower parameter bounds are given in Table \ref{parameters}.
-Parameters not calculated {\it a priori} are varied by $\pm$ 50\% of their nominal values.
-Parameters calculated from the data have bounds set to the mean value $\pm$ 2 standard deviations (SD).
-An exception is the parameter $\tau_s$, which interacts with the delay $D_s$ and can cause instability \cite{Randall2019_MathBiosci}.
-To remain in the stable region, $\tau_s$ is varied $\pm$ 50\% of its nominal value.
-The parameter $B$ denoting the convex combination of aortic and carotid baroreceptors varies from 0 to 1.
-The GSA and the parameter estimation methods are performed on the logarithm of the parameters.
-Therefore, we enforce positivity by setting the lower bounds that became negative to 0.01.
+Parameters not calculated {\it a priori} are varied $\pm$50\% of their nominal values.
+Parameters calculated from data have bounds set to the mean $\pm$2 SD.
+To prevent negative parameter values, we set the lower bound to 0.01 where necessary.
+The parameter $B$ varies from 0 to 1.
+The parameter $\tau_s$ is an exception since it interacts with $D_s$ and can cause instability \cite{Randall2019_MathBiosci}.
+Hence, $\tau_s$ is varied $\pm$50\% of its nominal value to remain stable.